-This whole article has been all about properties which have either outlived their natural lives or their perceived usefuleness to the local community.
+This whole article has been all about properties which have either outlived their natural lives or their perceived usefulness to the local community.
 Where once they had been a part of the community, now they seemed to be out of place—a holdout relic of a bygone age and in some cases, bygone lives.
 So it is fitting to end with the ultimate holdout to a bygone life—a tombstone.

-It may seem a bit morbid, but land is at a premium and even the dead cannot always rest in the way of commercial progress - unless they have someone alive to defend them of course!
-The picture above was taken in December 2012, and shows Chinese construction workers building around a massive mound of earth.
-It's actually a 10m high 'nail grave' at a site in Taiyuan, in north China's Shanxi province.
+It may seem a bit morbid, but land is at a premium and even the dead cannot always rest in the way of commercial progress unless they have someone alive to defend them of course!
+The picture above was taken in December 2012, when Chinese construction workers began building around a massive mound of earth.
+It's actually a 10-metre-high 'nail grave' at a site in Taiyuan, in China's northern Shanxi province.